Limerr857/Application_suite/README.md

 Company names, Robot names, Human names, Country names.

+#### Autoclicker:
+For all your autoclicking needs, will be updated very soon with new features.
+Press Enter and watch your clickrate increase to over 30!!!

+NOTE: Does not work on mac.

 ## Installation
 To install simply download and uncompress the .zip file.
 After that, open `Application_suite.exe`.
 For updating simply delete all the old files and reinstall.
 A better system may be developed in the future.